Protective Gear: What do I really need?

-If you are a casual skater, or outdoor skater that is considering purchasing protective gear, it can be overwhelming.
+If you are a casual skater, or outdoor skater that is considering purchasing skating safety gear, it can be overwhelming.
 Not every skater likes to wear it, but there are a few exceptions to that.

 1. You cannot risk injury, ie. Hairdresser that does not want to risk a broken wrist and not being able to work as a result.

 2. Older, takes a lot longer to heal.